IBM-Cloud/openwhisk-darkvisionapp/README.md

   ```

   Note: To find the Cloudant database (and Object Storage) to connect to when running locally,
-  the application uses the environment variables defined in **processing/local.env** in previous steps.
+  the application uses the environment variables defined in **local.env** in previous steps.

 1. Upload videos through the web user interface.
 Wait for OpenWhisk to process the videos.
 Look at the results.
 While OpenWhisk processes videos, the counters at the top of the